-Despite what you may think, it is perfectly fine to give an idea in a paper that isn't yours to help support your own thoughts/ideas or arguments, just be sure to acknowldge who came up with the idea, and where you found the source by using an in-text citation and the complete source information in the bibliography.
+Despite what you may think, it's perfectly fine to give an idea in a paper that isn't yours to help support your own thoughts/ideas or arguments.
+Just be sure to acknowledge who came up with the idea, and where you found the source by using an in-text citation and the complete source information in the bibliography.

 Citing sources and creating a Bibliography/Works Cited List: